jrandallsexton/back-to-school/src/CSharp/BackToSchool.CSharp/SystemsDesign/MailSystem/readme.md

 Upon generation, the completed content is uploaded to external blob storage.
 Retention policy for generated content is likely beyond the scope of this initial design, but can envision a configurable policy of a reasonable value (eg. 30 days) for any issues and posterity.
 Archiving any examples of content would be subject of a future discussion.

 After content is uploaded to blob storage, an event is raised and sent to the Outbound Queue.

+Data usage of blob storage would be minimized due to utilization of compression and CDNs for static content.
 ***
 ### Processors
 Processors monitor the Outbound Queue and are responsible for transmitting the generated content via one or more external providers (eg. SMTP, SNS/MMS)
 ***
 ### Considerations
+How many documents are being generated daily?
+What is the average size?
+How does that translate into cloud storage costs?
+How will we process retries from the error queue?
+Need to generate an integration event once a document has been transmitted to external provider(s) need to aggregate campaign information with number successful, returned, unsubcribed, etc
+***
 ```mermaid
 flowchart LR
 subgraph Clients